-9.2 Data Reader
+6.2 Data Reader

-The esa_cci_sm Python package available on the TU Wien GEO GitHub repository (https://github.com/TUW-GEO/esa_cci_sm) provides readers for the ESA CCI soil moisture
+The esa_cci_sm Python package available on the TU Wien GEO GitHub repository (https://github.com/TUW-GEO/esa_cci_sm) provides readers for the ESA CCI soil moisture datasets (images and time series within the "interface" module).
+It also allows conversion of daily images to gridded time series via the "reshuffle" module.
+The README.rst file contains information about installation of the package.
+Please contact the CCI SM team for advice on using the reader.

-9.3 Contact
+6.3 Contact